Return to home page

 Opportunities

-• Collaboration on planning and policy development
+• Collaboration on planning and policy development.

 • Partnership – many of our customers have interactions with multiple agencies.
-There’s an opportunity to improve the customer journey through partnerships and collaboration
+There’s an opportunity to improve the customer journey through partnerships and collaboration.

-• How can we leverage off some of the regional initiatives to improve the community wellbeing outcomes for our district?
+• How can we leverage off some of the regional initiatives to improve the community outcomes for our district?